maria-mz/whats-that-keyboard/README.md

 You may not know the exact arrangement, but perhaps you remember some words you've typed before, that can help you visualize where each letter should go?
 I think using these words to recall the keyboard is an interesting application of spatial memory.
 I thought this might be a fun challenge, but it's one-time with the QWERTY layout.

-That's more or less the idea of this game. _What's That Keyboard_ explores using spatial connections, or words, to memorize a seemingly random arrangement of letters.
-Using a keyboard as the interface adds a tactile element to the game, and taps into that spatial memory beyond the screen.
+That's more or less the idea of this game.
 Each day features a different keyboard layout, so the challenge continues on!

-You can check out the game at https://maria-mz.github.io/whats-that-keyboard/.
+You can check out the game at https://maria-mz.github.io/whats-that-keyboard/.<br>
+_Please note: Mobile devices aren't supported, and you'll need a keyboard to play._

 ## The Code